TurtlewareAU/homelab-docs/Homelab/Ansible/Bind/Bind9 Setup with Ansible.md

 Using Ansible I wanted to build a primary and secondary DNS structure for my local network.
 I wanted two machines which will live on a ups which can keep my local network online.
 I currently have a pfsense router running off a ups so I wanted to keep my network online as long as possible in the event of a power outage.
-Here are the steps I followed to get two bind9 machine setup and running on my network.
+Here are the steps I followed to get two Bind9 machine setup and running on my network.

+## Section 1 - Setup New Virtual Machines

+My network stack is currently running 4